 The NCCC will consider indexing improvements for Pipelle aspiration of the endometrium in a future edition of ACHI.

 Duration of pregnancy

-- a) When assigning duration of pregnancy codes does 37 completed weeks of pregnancy mean 36 weeks plus 7 days or 37 weeks plus 7 days? - b) Should there be a code in category O09 Duration of pregnancy for pregnancies with duration greater than 37 completed weeks?
+b) Should there be a code in category O09 Duration of pregnancy for pregnancies with duration greater than 37 completed weeks?